JaxPlays-Inc/jaxplays.org/content/productions/2022/2022-Little-Women-(musical).md

 - Choreographer: Saraevelyn Bergin
 - Stage Manager: Saraevelyn Bergin
 ---
 "Based on Louisa May Alcott’s American classic, this Civil War story of love and family stands the test of time.
-Produced nationally and internationally, Little Women, has been praised by critics for its ambition in adapting such a well-known story for the stage.
+Produced nationally and internationally, *Little Women*, has been praised by critics for its ambition in adapting such a well-known story for the stage.
 This timeless, captivating story is brought to life in this glorious musical filled with personal discovery, heartache, hope and everlasting love." — [Little Women - Limelight Theatre](https://web.archive.org/web/20220523175154/https://limelight-theatre.org/little-women/)